OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### getAsync([options], [callback])

-Returns the current recurrence object of a meeting/appointment series.
+Returns the current recurrence object of an appointment series.

-This method returns the entire recurrence object for the meeting/appointment series.
+This method returns the entire recurrence object for the appointment series.

 ##### Parameters: